manmanmano/automated-testing-assignments/README.md

 # automated-testing-assignments

-This repository contains all of my solutions to the exercies of automated testing course at TalTech.
+This repository contains all of my solutions to the exercices of automated testing course at TalTech.

 Topics: